Rickard Rydell

-John Rickard Rydell (born 22 September 1967) is a retired Swedish racing driver.
+John Rickard Rydell (born 22 September 1967) is a Swedish retired racing driver.
 He won the 1998 British Touring Car Championship, the 2011 Scandinavian Touring Car Championship, and has also been a frontrunner in the European/World Touring Car Championship.

 Early career

 Rydell was born in Vallentuna, Stockholm.
 Initially he trained to be an accountant at AB Rydell, his family's flower boutique business, but was bitten by the racing bug.
 In the early 1990s, he raced in various Formula Three series.
 He also won pole position in the 1991 Macau Grand Prix, and won the 1992 race.
 He competed in Japanese F3 in 1992 and 1993, British F3 in 1989 and 1991, and the Swedish F3 series in 1987 and 1988.
 In 1990, he raced in F3000.
 In 1984–1985, he won the Swedish 100cc go kart championship.

 Touring cars

 BTCC

 Rydell driving for Volvo in the 1996 British Touring Car Championship.

-His first year in the BTCC was 1994, when his car was quite distinctive, driving a Volvo 850 Estate, when it was normal to race saloons.
-The TWR team switched to a saloon in 1995 and Rydell took pole for 13 of the 24 races, but due to several slow starts he won only 4 times and he finished on podium 7 times.
-At the end of the year he was third in the championship, a result repeated in 1996 although Audi dominated with Frank Biela he was able to score 4 victories and 6 podium.
-In 1997 Volvo switch from 850 saloon to new model Volvo S40, at the end of year he was fourth with 1 victory and 5 podium.
-In 1998, he finally won the BTCC title in a Volvo with 5 victories and 12 podium, beating Anthony Reid at the final meeting.
+Rydell's first year in the BTCC was 1994, when his car was quite distinctive, driving a Volvo 850 Estate, when it was normal to race saloons.
+The TWR team switched to a saloon in 1995 and Rydell took pole for 13 of the 24 races, but due to several slow starts he won only four times and he finished on podium seven times.
+At the end of the year he was third in the championship, a result repeated in 1996 although Audi dominated with Frank Biela he was able to score four victories and six podiums.
+In 1997 Volvo switch from 850 saloon to new model Volvo S40, at the end of year he was fourth with one victory and five podiums.
+In 1998, he finally won the BTCC title in a Volvo with five victories and 12 podiums, beating Anthony Reid at the final meeting.
 He also won the 1998 Super Touring Bathurst 1000, sharing a Volvo S40 with Jim Richards.

-In 1999 he was again third behind the two Nissan Primera with 4 victories and 7 podium.
+In 1999 he was again third behind the two Nissan Primera with four victories and seven podiums.

-After five years with Volvo, he was loaned to Ford (Prodrive) for 2000 where he finished for the fourth time in seven years third behind his two teammates Alain Menu and Anthony Reid.
+After five years with Volvo, Rydell was loaned to Ford (Prodrive) for 2000 where he finished for the fourth time in seven years third behind his two teammates Alain Menu and Anthony Reid.